 Of course, for new bunds, they need to be tested before being put to use.
 This typically happens on the site they’re constructed.
 If successful, they are given a test certificate and can be taken to be installed.

 Particularly for very large containers, it is imperative that bund wall construction is given the appropriate care and consideration from the design process through to installation.
 Make sure you choose a company who has experience with construction and installation of bund walls.
-KDS Construction have installed a number of bund walls over the years and are fully licensed and comply with regulations.
+KDS Construction Company have installed a number of bund walls over the years and are fully licensed and comply with regulations.
 Experience counts for a lot when it comes to dealing with hazardous chemicals, so don’t take any chances!
 If you’d like to talk to us about your requirements, get in touch today.

 B5 Taylors Cl, Parkgate,